KeumjaeYoon/SML_project/README.md

 <img width="297" alt="image" src="https://user-images.githubusercontent.com/76990589/206514125-71f0dcf2-3fdb-468a-b7c0-ee4c9f65715b.png">

-we find that model has each power for classes, respectively.
+we find that models have each power for classes, respectively.

-For example,
+For example, there are "A", "B" models have a similar performance.

+However, "A" model has a good performance for class "dog", but "B" model is not.
+On the contrary,